Xola-lab/PRODIGY-DS-01/README.md

 ## Data Science Projects Repository

-This repository showcases a collection of data science projects I have undertaken during my internship at Prodigy InfoTech.
+This repository showcases a collection of data science projects I have undertaken during my internship at **Prodigy InfoTech**.
 Each project highlights my skills in data analysis, visualisation, and interpretation, utilising various tools and methodologies.

 _**Projects Included**_ 🗃️: